pmtam-sl/Customer_Segmentation/README.md

 ## Overview

-This project uses machine learning techniques to perform customer segmentation, helping marketing team at a bank identify distinct customer groups based on customer's transaction frequency, transaction amounts, tenure, and other relevant features.
+This project applies machine learning techniques to perform customer segmentation, helping the marketing team at a bank identify distinct customer groups based on transaction frequency, transaction amounts, tenure, and other relevant features.
 The goal is to enable more targeted marketing strategies and campaigns.

 ## Dataset

-The dataset used in this project contains anonymized customer records over the past six months.
-Refer to data description in the project document.
+The dataset contains anonymized customer records over the past six months.
+Refer to the project document for detailed data descriptions.

 ## Methodology

+1. **Exploratory Data Analysis (EDA)**: Understand the data distribution and identify patterns.
+2. **Data Preprocessing**: Clean the data to remove any inconsistencies or missing values.
+3. **Feature Scaling**: Standardize the features to ensure they are on the same scale before clustering.
+4. **Model Training**:
+    - Apply **K-Means clustering** to segment customers.
+    - Use the **Elbow method** to determine the optimal number of clusters.
+    - Visualize the clusters using **Principal Component Analysis (PCA)**.
+5. **Model Evaluation and Conclusion**:
+    - Evaluate the clustering result using the **Silhouette score**.

 1. Exploratory Data Analysis
 2. Data Preprocessing: Clean data.